 - Research Matters: Stem Cells and Dr. Faustman

 Don't Be Shy

 We'd LOVE to hear from you!
 Please drop us a line by email via firstname.lastname@example.org, or on any of our social media channels like Facebook, Twitter, or Instagram.
-We may not agree with you, but we DO appreciate the fact that you are talking back to us.
+We may not agree, but we DO appreciate the fact that we can all talk and work together.
 (Oh, and remember: Nothing here qualifies as certified medical advice.
 Kapeesh?! :))

 Please enjoy DiabetesMine.com!